II. The Charter of the United Nations is Illegitimate, Having Never Been

 A charter, then, is a covenant of the people and the civil rulers of a nation in perpetuity.
 Sources of Our Liberties 1-10 (R. Perry, ed.)
 (American Bar Foundation: 1978) As Article 1 of Magna Carta, puts it:

-We have granted moreover to all free men of our kingdom for and holden by themselves and their heirs from us and our heirs.
+We have granted moreover to all free men of our kingdom for

 us and our heirs forever all liberties written below, to be had